 To assess the implications of these results for the expression of DME proteins, we conducted Western blot analysis of P450 protein expression in these livers.
 As seen in Fig. 4, while Cyp2a proteins were induced about 3-fold at 30 dpi, all P450 proteins except Cyp2d (which was down-regulated by 75%) were virtually absent from the livers of infected animals at 45 dpi (Mimche et al., 2014).
 This indicates the potential for large, clinically relevant changes in drug metabolism and clearance in schistosomiasis.
-When we examined the cytokine profiles in the livers of these animals, a T_H2-dominated response was confirmed with IL-4, IL-5, and IL-13 all strongly up-regulated.
-Although this is only correlative, it is suggestive of a role for T_H2 cytokines in P450 regulation in schistosomal disease.
-This hypothesis needs to be investigated, but the possibility that the observed effects are a consequence of liver damage should also be considered.
+When we examined the cytokine profiles in the livers of these animals, a Th2-dominated response was confirmed with IL-4, IL-5 and IL-13 all strongly up-regulated.
+While this is only correlative it is suggestive of a role for Th2 cytokines in P450 regulation in schistosomal disease.
+While this hypothesis needs to be investigated, the possibility that the observed effects are a consequence of liver damage should also be considered.

 Malaria.
 Malaria is among the world's life threatening tropical diseases.
-In 2015, about 214 million cases and 438,000 deaths were reported (WHO, 2015).
-The prevalence of malaria around the globe is comparable to that of schistosomiasis, at about 200 million cases per year.
+In 2015, about 214 million cases and 438,000 deaths were reported (WHO/UNICEF, 2015).
+The prevalence of malaria around the globe is comparable to that of schistosomiasis, about 200 million cases per year.

-Malaria is spread by infected mosquitos, which, when taking a human blood meal, inject sporozoites in the dermis of the host.
+Malaria is spread by infected mosquitos that, when taking a human blood meal, inject sporozoites in the dermis of the host.
 These travel to the liver where they infect hepatocytes and mature into schizonts.
-This initial hepatic stage is clinically silent, and nothing is known about how it may impact drug metabolism.
-The schizonts rupture, releasing merozoites into the blood that in turn infect red blood cells.
-Infected red blood cells can sequester by binding to endothelial cells in different organs, including the liver, where eventually they mature to become blood-stage schizonts; these in turn rupture and release merozoites, to perpetuate the asexual erythrocytic cycle.
+This initial hepatic stage is clinically silent, but nothing is known about how it may impact drug metabolism.
+The schizonts rupture, releasing merozoites into the blood, that in turn infect red blood cells.
+Infected red blood cells can sequester by binding to endothelial cells in different organs including the liver, eventually maturing to become blood-stage schizonts which in turn rupture and release merozoites, to perpetuate the asexual erythrocytic cycle.

-A summary of the studies that have been performed to date on drug PK in humans with malaria, all of which have been with Plasmodium falciparum infection, are shown in Table 1.
-Most of these studies were in patients with uncomplicated malaria and concerned measurement of plasma concentrations of the antimalarial drug quinine, which, similarly to the anti-schistosomal drug praziquantel, is metabolized mainly by CYP3A4.
-Comparison of clearance of quinine in the same patients during infection and in convalescence indicated that uncomplicated malarial infection is associated with increased plasma concentrations of quinine, likely arising from increased AUC, reduced clearance, and slightly reduced free fraction of quinine in the plasma.
-Some of the changes in PK may be associated with reduced hepatic blood flow,
+A summary of the studies that have been performed to date on drug pharmacokinetics in humans with malaria, all of which have been with P. falciparum infection, are shown in Table 1.
+Most of them were in patients with uncomplicated malaria and concerned measurement of plasma concentrations of the antimalarial drug quinine which, similarly to the anti-schistosomal drug praziqantel, is metabolized mainly by CYP3A4.
+Comparison of clearance of quinine in the same patients during infection and in convalescence indicated that uncomplicated malarial infection is associated with increased plasma concentrations of quinine likely arising from increased AUC, reduced clearance (CL) and slightly reduced free fraction of quinine in the plasma.
+Some of the changes in PK may be associated with reduced hepatic blood flow, which was measured in one study using iodocyanine green.
+In studies that included malaria with central nervous system involvement, the magnitudes of the effects were greater which indicates that CNS involvement is likely part of a continuum of malaria pathology involving the liver.
+A few small studies on caffeine clearance suggest that CYP1A2 activity may be reduced as well indicating that the effects of malaria extend to modulation of several CYPs.